harmslab/gpmap/README.md

 4. Paired with LatticeGPM, can easily construct lattice protein sequence spaces.
 5. Uses the power of [NetworkX](https://networkx.github.io) for network construction, enabling the use of their network algorithms.
 6. Easily convert between Networkx objects and JSON data-structures.
 7. Visualize networks with [NetworkViewer](https://github.com/harmslab/NetworkViewer) application.

-**NOTE**: Currently, these maps only work with complete spaces.
-We'll soon be working to make this more general.

 ## Installation

 ### Developers